-- 2. On ThinOS, go to System Setup > Remote Connections.
-The Remote Connections dialog box is displayed. - 3.
-On the Broker Setup dialog box, select Citrix Virtual Apps and Desktops from the Broker Type drop-down list. - 4.
+2. On ThinOS, go to System Setup > Remote Connections.

+- 3. On the Broker Setup dialog box, select Citrix Virtual Apps and Desktops from the Broker Type drop-down list. - 4.
 Enter the email address in the Broker Server field, and click OK. - 5.
 Restart the thin client. - 6.
 In the login window, enter your email address and password to log in to the session.